-A year ahead at me at school was the son of an actual famous New Zealand cricketer.
+A year ahead of me at school was the son of an actual famous New Zealand cricketer.
 I remember his father coming to school to talk to the kids.
 He was regarded with awe by kids and teachers alike.
 It was a job that seemed to tick all boxes.

 Playing soccer or cricket for a job was something I could actually comprehend.
 I knew what soccer players and cricket players did because I played soccer and cricket every day at lunchtime.
 So winter the dream was scoring a runaway goal for the All Whites, come summer the dream morphed into hitting a six to win a one day final against Australia.
 It was always against Australia.
-And in this way my career aspirations fluctuated with seasons for the next seven or eight years.
+And in this way my career aspirations fluctuated with seasons for the next five or six years.

 Dreams of flying come crashing down

 By eleven, though still harbouring lofty sporting aspirations, I had developed a slightly more mature career goal and set my sights on becoming a helicopter pilot – a dream I toyed with for a number of years.